psycodeliccircus/DayZ_Loot_Categorized/README.md

 Instruction:
 **Download** the file.

 Go to your **server directory.**

 Go to **mpmission.**

 Go to **your mission.**

 Go to **db**.

-**Paste** the file and **replace** your type.xml **Always** make **backup** first.
+**Paste** the file and **replace** your type.xml

+**Always** make **backup** first.

 EX:
 Military Clothing

 Civilian Clothing

 Tools

 Weapons

 You get the point

 I will update this when DayZ updates add's more item to the list.

 I also want to add at the top the line so we can go to it faster.

-Anyway here is the link
-Download Here v0.1